-This issue is on every voter’s mind, and it’s what Maine needs more than anything
+The four-letter word every candidate should be caught saying in 2018

 The most successful candidates in 2018 will be the ones who can make voters believe they understand the problems they face, and that they know how to fix them.
 And nearly every problem we have in Maine can be fixed, directly or indirectly, through job creation.

-Regardless of political party, there’s a path to victory next year for the candidate

-willing to take on the jobs mantle.
+Regardless of political party, there’s a path to victory next year for the candidate willing to take on the jobs mantle.
 It’s a simple message to articulate, it resonates with voters, and it happens to be what Maine needs more than anything.